caue-santos/telegram-message/README.md

 # Telegram Message
-Send message to Telegram with shell script
+Send message to Telegram with shell script - simple like the life

 # To use:
 Clone this repo, set the data inside telegramsg.sh and run this commands: